KiarieLinus/ResumeApp/README.md

 ## Design & Features

-The app has three screen name the ProfileScreen, OfferScreen and PortfolioScreen which provide my contact details, what i can offer your group and a description of some of my projects respectively
+The app has three screen name the ProfileScreen, OfferScreen and PortfolioScreen which provide my contact details, what i can offer your group and a description of some of my projects respectively.
+The app can be localised to either french or english

 ## Features to be added

 - Animations: Just a few to make the UI nicer, it is not the main objective on this app to work on design issues
 - Theming: Improve on the theming and make it a lot sharper
 - Project Links: To ensure proof of work
+- More Localisation: Add more languages to the app to increase accessibility

 ## Challenges